bbc/psammead/packages/utilities/psammead-storybook-helpers/README.md

 `LANGUAGE_VARIANTS` - A list of text samples in different languages, with the script and direction that should be used for that language.

 `inputProvider` - A function that provides support for previewing components in storybook in different languages.
 Takes two arguments, `slots` and `renderFn`.
 Sets the `dir` attribute on the `<html>` element in the story iframe using [Helmet](https://www.npmjs.com/package/react-helmet).
+Returns the return value of `renderFn`.
+This should usually be a React Component.

 - `slots`: Array of `slot`s.
 Optional.
   - `slot`: Object containing configuration for this slot.